gueguenster/maxtree/publication/README.md

 Furthermore, as CC variations are not considered in our derivative simplification, it can be noted that the attribute function does not require to be differentiable with the CC itself.

+### Implementation details
+The Differential Maxtree is implemented within the [Pytorch](https://pytorch.org/) deep learning framework.
+The differential layer leverages an underlying c++ implementation running uniquely on CPU.
+The implementation requires the image to be quantized.
+It results that the proposed Differential Maxtree layer internally scales and quantizes the input to int16.
+The outputs are provided as floating point arrays and are unscaled before being returned.
+Therefore, one must ensure that the inputs to the Differential Maxtree layer have the right dynamics.

+The Maxtree filtering complexity depends on one hand on the number of pixels, on the other hand on the number of CCs in the input.
+Thus, the layer might have variable computational complexities depending on the input.

 ## Illustrations

 ## Conclusion